Hebog House Beddgelert 4 Stars

 There is a relaxing private pretty garden at the rear which is a great sunspot.
 Twitchers will be delighted with the birdlife attracted here from Oberon wood and the surounding area.
 Porthmadoc is famous for its osprey programme, the breeding activity can be viewed locally on camera.
 Sheep quietly graze in the fields beyond the patio garden.
 Garden furniture is provided during the summer months.

 Step out of the garden gate and immediately onto the footpath to Moel Hebog and numerous other memorial walks.
 Beddgelert Station from where the heritage steam trains operate, the village with it's pubs, eateries and shops are just a few minutes walk away.

 There is private parking at the front of the house for 2 cars.

-Changeover days are usually Saturday but we are flexible outside high season.
+Changeover days are usually Friday but we are flexible.